c. 1700

 the Fardoil until that process was complete.
 He reneged on that proposal

-soon after, claiming he did not have enough money.
+shortly after, claiming he did not have enough money.

-Peter next demanded we wait and be patient, as the Fardoil was,
+Peter next demanded we wait, and be patient, as the Fardoil was

-In 2019, 5 years after the auction and after numerous requests, by us, to resolve
+In 2019, 5 years after the auction and after numerous requests by us to resolve

 the situation, Peter said to wait one more year to see if he could sell it from